Inter-particle potentials in a scalar QFT with a Higgs-like mediating field: Four Particle State

 In the non-relativistic limit, the Yukawa and cubic kernel reduce just as their three particle trial state counter-parts.
 There are six Yukawa interaction terms which can be worked out in analytical form:

-where $\alpha_g = \ds\frac{g^2}{16\pi m^2}$ is the dimensionless coupling constant and $x_{ij} = x_{ji} = |\x_j - \x_i|$ are the interparticle distances as before.
+where $\alpha_g = \ds\frac{g^2}{16 \, \pi \, m^2}$ is the dimensionless coupling constant and $x_{ij} = x_{ji} = |\x_j - \x_i|$ are the inter-particle distances as before.
 The cubic interaction kernel for the non-relativistic four particle case reduces to a sum of four terms, \ie one for every three-way interaction:

-where $\alpha_{\eta}=\ds\frac{3g^3\eta}{256\pi^6 m^3}$ is a coupling constant with dimensions of mass (see Appendix B for details).
+where $\alpha_{\eta}=\ds\frac{3 \, g^3\eta}{256 \, \pi^6 m^3}$ is a coupling constant with dimensions of mass (see Appendix B for details).
 The delta function with a single momentum variable in every term indicates that the particle carrying that momentum is a ``spectator'' of the three-way interaction.
 To obtain this expression we followed similar steps as those leading to equation (\ref{EQ:V_C123}).
 The quartic interaction kernel for the four particle system in the non-relativistic limit reduces to

-where $\alpha_\sigma=\ds\frac{3g^4\sigma}{1024\pi^9 m^4}$ is a dimensionless coupling constant.
+where $\alpha_\sigma=\ds\frac{ \, 3g^4\sigma}{1024 \, \pi^9 m^4}$ is a dimensionless coupling constant.
 To obtain this expression we used similar steps as those leading to equation (\ref{EQ:V_C1234}).
-The cubic $V_C$ and quartic $V_Q$ contributions to the interparticle potential are both symmetric under 3D rotations and translations even though it is not readily evident from equations (\ref{EQ:V_C1234}) and (\ref{EQ:V_Q1234}).
-In Appendix C, equations (\ref{EQ:V_C1234C}) and (\ref{EQ:V_Q1234C}), we show explicitly that they indeed depend only on the interparticle distances, \ie $V_C = V_C(x_{ij})$ and $V_Q = V_Q(x_{ij})$.
-The expressions for $V_C$ and $V_Q$ can be simplified to three-dimensional quadratures:
+The cubic $V_C$ and quartic $V_Q$ contributions to the inter-particle potential are both symmetric under 3D rotations and translations even though it is not readily evident from equations (\ref{EQ:V_C1234}) and (\ref{EQ:V_Q1234}).
+In Appendix C, equations (\ref{EQ:V_C1234C}) and (\ref{EQ:V_Q1234C}), we show explicitly that they indeed depend only on the inter-particle distances, \ie $V_C = V_C(x_{ij})$ and $V_Q = V_Q(x_{ij})$.